Expanded clay pebbles

 How it affects the system

-• Excellent biofiltration substrate for aquaponics: high porous surface area colonized by nitrifying bacteria, reduces or eliminates need for a separate biofilter
+• Excellent biofiltration substrate for aquaponics: the highly porous surface (total porosity up to about 80%) is colonized by nitrifying bacteria, reducing or eliminating the need for a separate biofilter

-• Light enough that a 4x8ft media bed remains movable when dry
+• Light enough that a 4x8 ft media bed stays movable when dry

-• Inert: does not buffer pH; system pH will drift toward source water natural value
+• Inert and pH-neutral (around pH 7): it does not buffer pH, so system pH drifts toward the source water's natural value

-• Floats when first wet; pre-soak for 24 hours before stocking plants or it will displace water from the bed
+• Floats when first added dry, so pre-soak for about 24 hours before stocking plants or it will displace water from the bed

-• Cheap-grade products release clay dust on first fill; rinse aggressively until water runs clear
+• Cheap-grade product releases clay dust on the first fill; rinse aggressively until the water runs clear

 System compatibility